Plymouth Energy Community

 Is this relevant to me?

-You are covered by the price cap if you pay for your electricity and gas by either:
+You are covered by the price cap if you are on the Standard Variable Tariff with your supplier and pay for your electricity and gas by the following methods:

 • Prepayment meter